nish572/Sol-Engine/README.md

 ### Known Issues
 - Certain images may load either in black/white, or not load at all.
 However, this appears to be an issue with the STB image loading library and appears to only affect loading images imported from Apple phones.
 I believe this issue arises due to the manner in which Apple (and certain other devices) constructs the metadata of images from their platform.
 Please be careful when choosing images to load, and should this error present an issue, simply delete the affecting image, reload the Editor, and use a different image.
 - PNG blending issues.
 Images with transparent backgrounds load fine, with a transparent background.
 However, upon displaying them over other images, the background of the PNG turns black.
 This issue will be resolved in the future by introducing manual image layer setting to allow images to be layered more appropriately.
-OpenGL blending and depth testing has been enabled, and this allow PNGs to appear with a transparent background, but only when the background is not displayed over another image.
+OpenGL blending and depth testing has been enabled, and this allows PNGs to appear with a transparent background, but only when the background is not displayed over another image.
 This issue arises from the Painter's Algorithm, and will be rectified by introducing appropriate image layering functionality.
 - Transform Component scalar value modification leads to faulty physics.
 If you wish to resize an Entity on the screen, please directly modify the size values within the Sprite Component in the Inspector viewport, and then directly modify the size values within the Collider Component (width/height for a Box collider, radius for a square collider) in the Inspector viewport.
 - MouseMovement input types currently are not fully implemented and as such have no use despite being present in the Editor.

 ---